 The certificate program in Nuclear Medicine Technology is designed to prepare students for employment as nuclear medicine technologists in hospitals, medical offices, or ambulatory clinics.
 Upon completion of the program, the student may apply to take the certifying board examinations administered by the American Registry of Radiologic Technology (Nuclear Medicine) and the Nuclear Medicine Technology Certification Board (NMTCB).
 The program requires approximately twenty-two (22) months of clinical and academic coursework.
 The structure of the curriculum includes appropriate didactic content and ample supervised clinical education to assure sufficient opportunity to achieve all didactic and clinical requirements.

 Students are assigned to clinical practicum at Yale-New Haven Hospital, the Hospital of St. Raphael (New Haven), the Veterans Affairs Connecticut Health Care System (West Haven), Middlesex Hospital (Middletown), Griffin Hospital (Derby), Cardinal Health Nuclear Pharmacy Services (East Hartford), Midstate Medical Center (Meriden), Waterbury Hospital, Milford Hospital, William W. Backus Hospital (Norwich).
 Lawrence & Memorial Hospital (New London), Saint Francis Hospital and Medical Center (Hartford), and UCONN Medical Center (Farmington).

-Please see the Radiologic Technology Programs webpage for more information about the admissions process or contact the Enrollment Services Assistant for Allied Health & Nursing Programs at (203) 285-2388.
+Please see the Diagnostic Imaging and Therapy Programs webpage for more information about the admissions process or contact the Enrollment Services Assistant for Allied Health & Nursing Programs at (203) 285-2388.

 Certificate program applicants must possess all of the following prerequisites: